banky/object-recognition/README.md

-# Iamge Recognition
+# Object Recognition

-An image recognition application using neural networks, openCV and Google's OpenImages library
+An object recognition application that aims at using neural networks to describe images based content.
+Training data is sourced from Google's Open Images library, and openCV is used for reading and writing image files.